EDUCBA Logo

 1. Foreign Direct Investment (FDI)

-• Horizontal FDI: When foreign investors acquire or merge with businesses similar to their own but operating in different countries, it is known as horizontal FDI.
+• Horizontal FDI: When foreign investors acquire or merge with businesses similar to their own but operating in different countries, it is horizontal FDI.
 This type of investment aims to get hold of a larger market share to become a global leader.

 2. Foreign Indirect Investment

-When a company or individual purchases stocks of a company that is trading in the stock market of a foreign country but the investment value doesn’t exceed 10% of the available stocks in that company, it is known as foreign indirect investment.
+When a company or individual purchases stocks of a company that is trading in the stock market of a foreign country, but the investment value doesn’t exceed 10% of the available stocks in that company, it is known as foreign indirect investment.

 Advantages